 - Continuously operate a computer and other office machines, e.g., phone, printer and copier.

 - Frequently communicate with internal staff as well as external partners, schools, applicants, and interested individuals.

 - Periodically drive to various sites throughout the State of Michigan.

-- Must be able to provide proof of valid auto insurance.
+- Must have a valid driver’s license and be able to provide proof of current and valid auto insurance.